Mission

 Ms. Richmond holds Bachelor’s and Master’s degrees from Rutgers College and Rutgers School of Communication and Information in New Brunswick, New Jersey; and a Juris Doctor degree from the State University of New York at Buffalo.
 She is admitted to practice in New York State, before the United States District Courts for the Western, Southern, Eastern and Northern Districts of New York, and before the United States Court of Appeals for the Second Circuit, and the Supreme Court of the United States.

-Ms. Richmond is a member of the Bar Association of Erie County NY, and of the Women’s Bar Association of the State of New York.
-She currently serves as Chair of the BAEC's Continuing Legal Education Committee and is active on the Federal Practice Committee, the Human Rights Law Committee, and the Labor and Employment Committee.
-The U.S. District Court for the Western District of New York recognized her service as appointed counsel on behalf of indigent plaintiffs with its annual Pro Bono award in 1999 and again in 2006.
-In 2009, she was recognized for her service as Chair of the BAEC’s Federal Practice Committee by both the Bar Association and the District Court. |
+Ms. Richmond is a member of the Bar Association of Erie County NY, of the Women’s Bar Association of the State of New York, and of the Minority Bar Association of Western New York..
+She has served as Chair of the BAEC's Federal Practice and Continuing Legal Education Committees and is active on the Federal Practice Committee, the Continuing Legal Education Committee, the Human Rights Committee, and the Labor and Employment Committee, and is a member of the MBAWNY's Criminal Justice Task Force The U.S. District Court for the Western District of New York recognized her service as appointed counsel on behalf of indigent plaintiffs with its annual Pro Bono award in 1999 and 2006.
+She received an award from the ECBA Volunteer Lawyers Project in 2019 for her service to the Federal Court's Pro Se Assistance Program.
+In 2020, she received a Special Service Award from the Bar Association of Erie County, and the Women's Bar Association of the State of New York honored her with the Hanna S. Cohn Pro Bono Award.
+Ms. Richmond has been recognized by Super Lawyers of Upstate New York every year from 2019 through 2023.. |

 Background |